Weekly Recap: 11 Finance Press Releases You Need to See

 News provided byPR Newswire

-A roundup of the most newsworthy financial press releases from PR Newswire this week, including the effect of tariffs on holiday spending, PayPal's cybersecurity tips and a look at the spending habits of sports fans.
+A roundup of the most newsworthy financial press releases from PR Newswire this week, including Evernorth's plans to go public, new data on financial literacy and Millennials' thoughts on retirement.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.